Skip to main content

 IP addresses can be classified into several types based on their usage and purpose.

-Understanding these different types can help in managing and securing networks effectively.
+Understanding these different types can help manage and secure networks effectively.
 Here are the five most common types of IP addresses:

 Devices connected to a home or private network receive assignments of private IP addresses, which are non-internet facing and exclusively utilized within the internal network.